 Capital Goods Sector Options

 Working in the steel industry will have you producing or recycling steel products.
-These products can then be used in a variety of other sectors like automotive, railroads, construction, and more.
+The manufacturing products they create can then be used in a variety of other sectors like automotive, railroads, construction, and more.

 Building cars requires a ton of different capital goods.
 From the machinery that is used to put the pieces of a car together to the metal and components needed to build the car.

-The machinery industry can include heavy machines that are used to create other items.
+The machinery industry includes companies that manufactures heavy machinery that are used to create other items.
 For example a crane that is part of building a new condominium or it can be a mixer that a chef uses to create a cake for a customer to buy.